alexcu2718/fdf/README.md

 ## Future plans?

-I'd probably just keep the CLI stuff simple and add some additional stuff like being able to filter for metadata etc
+I'd probably just keep the CLI stuff simple

-Add some extra metadata filters
+Add some extra metadata filters (because i get a lot of metadata for cheap via specialisation!)

 Add POSIX compatibility in general (not too bad)